tpmiller85/Music-Genre-Analysis-Using-Spotify-API/README.md

 <a name="#conclusion_future"></a>

-## Summart and Future Project Ideas
+## Summary and Future Project Ideas

 I very much enjoyed getting to know the Spotify Web API, and I was very pleased to see that they have such extensive resources available for developers who are using their platform.